masseydigital/unity-multiplayer-tutorial/README.md

 _Update_ runs on everyones computer whether or not they own the particular object.

 _Commands_ are special functions that *only* get executed on the server.
-Command methods in Unity must have the Command attribute, and the method must be prefixed with *Cmd*
+Command methods in Unity must have the Command attribute, and the method must be prefixed with *Cmd.
+The code is called by the client, but then is executed on the server.

 Any networked object that is going to be spawned in your game must be registerd in the _Registered Spawnable Prefabs_ list on the Network Manager.